 Because those prosecuted and convicted under H.R.
-4771 could be subject to civil and criminal fines, the federal government might collect additional fines if the legislation is enacted.
-Civil fines are recorded as revenues.
-Criminal fines are recorded as revenues, deposited in the Crime Victims Fund, and later spent.
-CBO expects that any additional revenues and direct spending would not be significant because of the small number of additional cases likely to be affected.
+4771, subject to civil and criminal fines, the federal government might collect additional fines if the legislation enacted.
+Civil fines recorded as revenues.
+Criminal fines recorded as revenues, deposited in the Crime Victims Fund, and later spent.
+CBO expects that any additional revenues and direct spending not significant because of the small number of additional cases likely to be affected.

 H.R.
 4771 contains no intergovernmental mandates as defined in the Unfunded Mandates Reform Act (UMRA) and would impose no costs on state, local, or tribal governments.

-The bill also would impose a mandate on importers, exporters, manufacturers, and distributors by requiring that any anabolic steroid or product containing an anabolic steroid be labeled as such, using the nomenclature of the International Union of Pure and Applied Chemistry.
-The cost of the mandate would probably be small.
+The bill also imposes a mandate on importers, exporters, manufacturers, and distributors.
+Requiring that any anabolic steroid or product containing an anabolic steroid labeled as such.
+Using the nomenclature of the International Union of Pure and Applied Chemistry.
+While the cost of the mandate – small.

 Debate and discussion

-Rep. Pitts, who sponsored the bill, said that the bill “will protect consumers from these harmful products by giving the DEA the tools and authority to classify designer steroids as controlled substances.”
+Rep. Pitts, who sponsored the bill.
+Added the bill “will protect consumers from these harmful products by giving the DEA the tools and authority to classify designer steroids as controlled substances.”